blanfried/Oso-Tech/content/english/plans.md

     services:
     - Websites Up To **6 Pages** (See our [FAQ](../faq/) or [Contact Us](../contact/) for more details)
     - 10 Website Customizations Per Month
-    - SEO and Performance Upgrades and Monitoring
+    - SEO Maximization and Monitoring
     - Google Tag & Analytics Optimization and Monitoring
     - Blog and Product Posting
     - Unlimited Troubleshooting and Error Correcting
-    - Terms of Service, Privacy Policy, Cookie Policy Creation and Regulation
     - Complete ADA, WCAG, EEA Compliance and Monitoring
     - Website Legal Advisory
     - Toll-Free Number Creation and Setup